 100,000 Visit Us Weekly Online

 You’re one of 5.2 million newcomers, visitors, and residents a year, who follow Barry’s PERSONAL recommendations via his SanDiegan.com, San Diegan Facebook page, Twitter, Instagram, & LinkedIn.
-San Diego 500 Things to do we’re #1.
-SAN DIEGAN is a trademarked 52 yr.
-Brand.
+Our 52-years of showcasing the best of San Diego is based on an unbiased, personally, experienced, researched approach.
+Thus, we are the ultimate, trusted, award-winning, San Diego City, and Regional Guide.
+This 700-page website has so much reliable content that Google categorizes it as an authority site just like The New York Times.
+SAN DIEGAN is a trademarked Brand.

 Barry Receives a San Diego Day

 The City of San Diego gave Barry a “Barry Berndes Day” on January 14th, 2018.
 This award was in recognition of Barry’s 50-year devotion to showing millions of people his city annually via the SAN DIEGAN and SanDiegan.com.
 You are in good hands with Publisher Barry Berndes because Barry Knows San Diego.

 Must-see attractions include seeing the panoramic view of San Diego Bay and beyond from the Cabrillo National Monument and a sunset dinner cruise on San Diego Bay.
 Beyond these two must-see attractions, the sky is the limit.
 Click on the headline to create your own custom city tour including awesome places to eat.